 API Overview

-A-Parser supports management through an API, which allows integrating the scraper into complex systems (for example, SaaS), using A-Parser's capabilities from other programs and scripts.
+A-Parser supports management via API, allowing the scraper to be integrated into complex systems (e.g., SaaS), leveraging A-Parser's capabilities from other programs and scripts.

-data serialization and can be used from any programming language.
+The API is based on the HTTP protocol and JSON data serialization and can be used from any programming language

 - curl